jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 involves implementing the language from scratch: everything that you need in a language has to be developed, no concessions are made.
 Its characteristics are tailored specifically to the problem domain.
 However, the drawback to this approach is that it is very costly to develop and maintain, as a result standalone DSLs are developed when absolutely needed.

 Embedded DSLs are implemented by extending a GPL, this approach uses the existing language constructs to build the language.
 They share the generic features of the base language thus the embedded DSL offer the addition power of its base GPL as well as their domain specific expressivity.
 Embedded DSLs often extends functional languages - features that is part of this class of languages such as higher order functions, monads, algebraic data types makes the develop of embedded DSL much easier.

 The nature of functional languages, especially Haskell, have a strong emphasis on maintaining the *purity* of its code.
 With no state or side-effects, many computations are naturally expressed as recursive functions.
 Unsurprisingly, many of which share the same recursive pattern which can be abstracted away.
 An example that many functional programmers will know and love is *fold* a standard recursive operator, it captures the common pattern of traversing and processing a structurally inductive data structure.
 The abundant usage of folds is extensive, in fact, the denotational semantics, an approach that gives mathematical models to the semantics of a program, can be structured and characterised by folding over its syntax \[1\].
 This is why DSL can be folded with great success \[2\].

 This motivates us to look closely at the generalisations of folds as a set of combinators introduced by Meijer et al called *recursion schemes*.
 The authors used key concepts from Category theory such as algebras and functors for a clean way to formalise the structure of traversing and evaluation of recursive data structures.

 The structure of the report is as follows:

 1. A brief introduction to Category Theory - Many ideas in Haskell have origins in category theory and arguably the reason why functional programming is so successful.
 This section introduces the necessary knowledge for understanding the simple yet elegant derivation of the catamorphism.
 2. Explicit and Structure Recursion - Discussing the drawbacks of explicit recursion and why structured recursion should always be used if possible.
 3. Pattern and Fix Point of Functors - Given a recursive data structure the explicit recursion can be abstract away recursion at the type level.
 4. Recursion Schemes - Since denotational semantics can be characterised by    folds, which is captured in the set of recursion schemes as the catamorphisms.
 This report will show its derivation, theorems.
 5. Termination Property - ...

 2 Introduction to Category Theory
 ---------------------------------

-Category theory is a study of mathematical structure infamous for being one of the most abstract theories in mathematics.
+Category theory is the study of mathematical structure infamous for being one of the most abstract theories in mathematics.
 Its generality allows it to be applied to many areas of computer science: from the design of programming languages to automata theory \[reference here?\].

 A *category* can be thought of as a family of mathematical structures coupled with the idea of structure preserving maps.
 It captures the idea